spetschu/minclaw/README.md

 # Manual Test Loop

-Use the synthetic fixture vault in `test_vault/` for repeatable manual smoke tests.
+Use the synthetic fixture vault in `test_vault/` to try it out first.

 1. Prepare test vault with current bootstrap files:
    `make testprep`
 2. Start your target CLI in `test_vault/` and prompt it to run bootstrap manually as above.
 3. Reset generated assistant artifacts between runs:
    `make testclean`
-4. Check current fixture state:
-   `make teststatus`

 # Heartbeat Runtime

-Heartbeat scheduling/runtime is intentionally zero-code in MVP:
+Heartbeat scheduling/runtime is zero-code, the LLM wakes up on beat and interprets the HEARTBEAT.md.

-- one cron entry wakes up whatever AI coding CLI you're using (claude, codex, gemini-cli) every 10 minutes
+- one cron entry wakes up whatever AI coding CLI you're using every hour
-- the CLI reads `_assistant/HEARTBEAT.md` and executes what is due now
+- the CLI reads `_assistant/HEARTBEAT.md` and executes items that make sense based on when it woke up, what it last did, and the task granularity
    - summary log: `_assistant/Memory/Events.md`
    - raw CLI wake log: `_assistant/logs/heartbeat-cli.log`